Should I set up a base in Ubud or Canggu?

 In Canggu, the beauty of some strangers can make you instinctively freeze in place like a deer on a highway.
 The Instagram celebrities and soon-to-be-famous people take their looks seriously.
 Thankfully, it’s not all about fake glam.
 They’ve figured out how to look good subtly with high-end organic makeup purchased through crowdfunding.

 Long, sea-styled hair prevails for men.
 Torsos are chiseled.
 I’ve spotted Fabio at least twice; he surfs now.
-Beaches are littered with the sexiest, sun-blessed bodies I’ve seen in the real world.
-Forced to resort to the 1-to-10 rating system, you see so many 12s on an average day in Canggu that you become numb to the whole scene.
-The women here would cause motor-vehicle accidents anywhere else in the world.
-Fortunately, us drivers are accustomed to the sight in Canggu.
-We manage to keep our eyes on the road as some dream-come-true flashes Slavic or Scandinavian eyes toward the road with a mischievous twinkle.
+Beaches are littered with some of the sexiest, sun-blessed bodies I’ve seen in the real world.
+By day 10, you become numb to the whole scene, but damn.

 Even more peculiar, Canggu has “shortcuts” that are actually traps.
 They’re narrow roads sliced through rice terraces meant to lure unsuspecting drivers to their doom.
 These shortcuts appear as logical routes on Google Maps.
 But once you enter the dusty maw, there is no escape.
 I sat roasting in the afternoon sun during hopelessly irreparable situations.
 Two cars often meet head to head in the narrow shortcut.
 Reversing isn’t an option, so all sit for hours.
 They may still be sitting there now, for all I know.

-Unlike Canggu, Ubud actually has sidewalks.
-Walking them requires a good travel-insurance policy.
+Unlike Canggu, Ubud actually has sidewalks, but walking them requires a reliable travel insurance policy (affiliate link).
 The broken tiles and hidden holes take a toll on tourist’ limbs.
 I saw dozens of people limping around town with bandaged arms and legs.
 Carnage was everywhere.
-The few on crutches I asked had fallen victim to these tourist traps hidden on dark sidewalks.
+The few on crutches I asked had fallen victim to these tourist traps hidden on Ubud’s dangerous sidewalks.
 I have to wonder if the nurses in clinics aren’t secretly gathering to bust up sidewalks with sledgehammers at night.
 It’s good for business.

 The Problem With Canggu